bernatixer/EasyCMS/README.md

  - ~~Justify text tool~~
  - ~~Make admin navbar move with scroll~~
  - ~~Make a function to ON/OFF editor~~
+ - ~~Make Tabs to import HEADER, FOOTER and NAVBAR.
+Also use pretty again.~~
  - Center loading gif when saving
  - Control Multer errors (File too large, bad extension)
  - Error control at AJAX when uploading photos